dotnet/docfx/docs/designs/conceptual-versioning.md

 2. `monikerRange` defines the moniker range expression in the file layer. *Key* is glob pattern to match files, *Value* is the monikerRange expression.

-    > The *Key* should mutually exclusive from others, which will guarantee that one file will not match two pattern.
+    > The *Key* is not required to be mutually exclusive from others, we try to match glob patterns from bottom to top, and take the value of first match.
-    > The *Value* is not required to mutually exclusive from others.
+    > The *Value* is not required to be mutually exclusive from others.
 (In DocFX v2, group's monikerRange is required to be mutually exclusive from others)
     > If a file does not match any global pattern, no versioning information will be supplied to this file.

     With this config:

-    1. All markdown and yaml files under folder `articles/v1.0/` will have the moniker range `netcore-1.0 || < netcore-2.0`
+    1. All markdown and yaml files under folder `articles/v1.0/` will have the moniker range `netcore-1.1`
-    2. All markdown and yaml files under folder "articles/v2.0/" will have moniker range `>= netcore-2.0`.
+    2. All markdown and yaml files under folder `articles/v2.0/sub/` will have moniker range `>= netcore-1.0 < netcore-3.0`.
+    3. All markdown and yaml files under folder `articles/v2.0/` but not under `articles/v2.0/sub/` will have moniker range `>= netcore-1.0`.
-    3. All markdown and yaml files under folder `articles/` but not in folder `articles/v1.0` and `articles/v2.0` have no version.
+    4. All markdown and yaml files under folder `articles/` but not in folder `articles/v1.0` and `articles/v2.0` have no version.

 3. `routing` defines the relationship between the *relative folder path* and the *relative URL base path*. *Relative folder path* is the local folder path relative to the *config file*, while *relative URL base path* is the partial URL base path following the base URL for current docset.